 Flowing RGB Lighting Sync

-Built-in 16.7M true colour RGB flowing light series with 5 effects (dynamic colour, static, breathing, comet and fashion collision) for the top cover and fans provide up to 36 different modes and easily controlled with a wired controller (included) or motherboards with synchronized lighting control via an addressable RGB function
+Built-in 16.7M true colour RGB flowing light series with 5 effects (dynamic colour, static, breathing, comet and fashion collision) for the top cover and fans provide up to 36 different modes and easily controlled with a wired controller (included) or motherboards with synchronised lighting control via an addressable RGB function.

 • Premium all-aluminium fan frame add a quality finish with the high grade texture of the finest materials.